pulibrary/princeton_ansible/roles/postgresql/README.md

   postgres_admin_password: '{{ vault_postgres_admin_password }}'
   postgres_port: 5432
   postgres_admin_user: "{{ postgresadmin }}"
-  postgresql_is_local: true  # rarely true unless one is testing creating a new db server
   postgres_version: 15  # on server side this will install the postgresql server version
 ```